byt3bl33d3r/CrackMapExec/README.md

 #Installation on Kali Linux

-**Note: it's reccomended to install CrackMapExec in a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs), to avoid confilicts with the older Impacket version that currently is in the Kali repos**
+**Note: it's recomended to install CrackMapExec in a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs), to avoid conflicts with the older Impacket version that currently is in the Kali repos**

 Run ```pip install --upgrade -r requirements.txt```